sdassow/awesome-veganism/README.md

 ## Websites

 - [Gewoon Vegan](https://gewoonvegan.nl/) - Really useful website showing a lot of regular vegan products that can be found in Dutch supermarkets
+- [Vegan Wiki](https://veganwiki.nl/) - Wiki from the Dutch association for veganism with a huge collection of products available in the Netherlands

 ## Contributing